neoforged/Documentation/docs/blocks/index.md

 public static final RegistryObject<Block> MY_BLOCK = BLOCKS.register("my_block", () -> new Block(...));
 ```

 After registering the block, all references to the new `my_block` should use this constant.
-For example, if you want to check if the block at a given position is a `my_block`, the code for that would look something like this:
+For example, if you want to check if the block at a given position is `my_block`, the code for that would look something like this:

 ```java
 level.getBlockState(position).is(MyBlockRegistrationClass.MY_BLOCK.get());